AlexPagnotta/fastify-typescript-prisma/README.md

-# fastify-typescript-prisma
+# Fastify-Typescript-Prisma

-A simple template for a Fastify server with Typescript support, and Prisma.
+A simple template for a Fastify server with Typescript support, and Prisma + psql.

-## ⚠️ WIP
+# How to run

-## Run with docker compose
+### Run with docker compose

 - Clone project

 - Create .env file based on .env.example

-- run "docker compose up" (DEVELOP w/DOcker task if using vsCode)
+- run  `docker compose up` (or click on the `DEVELOP w/Docker` task if you are using vsCode)

-- Enter container and execute "npx prisma migrate dev" to apply initial migration
+- Enter docker container and execute `npx prisma migrate dev` to apply initial migration

-- Try some calls using the attached postman collection
+- Try some calls using the attached [postman collection ](https://github.com/AlexPagnotta/fastify-typescript-prisma/blob/master/postman-collection.json)

-## Local
+### Local

 - Clone project

-- run "yarn install"
+- run `yarn install`

-- Create .env file based on .env.example, N.B use "localhost" as DB_HOST for development without docker
+- Create `.env` file based on `.env.example`, ⚠️ use "localhost" as DB_HOST for local development without docker

-- Create DB using credential indicated in the .env file
+- Create DB using credentials indicated in the .env file

-- run "yarn start:dev" (DEVELOP task if using vsCode)
+- run `yarn start:dev` (or click on the `DEVELOP` task if you are using vsCode)

-- execute "npx prisma migrate dev" to apply initial migration
+- execute `npx prisma migrate dev` to apply initial migration

-- Try some calls using the attached postman collection
+- Try some calls using the attached [postman collection ](https://github.com/AlexPagnotta/fastify-typescript-prisma/blob/master/postman-collection.json)